jannejy/randomFigure/readme.txt

 Circle is a class that represents drawing a circle.
 Triangle is a class that represents drawing a triangle.
 Rectangle is a class that represents drawing a rectangle.
+Square is a class that represents drawing a square.